25 McDonald Drive

 The members of the Machias Fire Department take pride in protecting the life and property of the Town of Machias, and providing mutal aid to the surrounding communities of Marshfield, Machiasport, Jonesboro and East Machias.
 The Machias Fire Department also provides contractual services aid and assistance to the towns of Northfield and Whitneyville.

 The Fire Department is always looking for volunteers.
-If you are interested in becoming a Volunteer, please send a letter of intent to the Town Clerk at the Machias Town office or you may call 207-255-6621 to learn more about these opportunities.
+If you are interested in becoming a Volunteer, please send a letter of intent to Joey Dennison, Fire Chief at the Machias Town office or you may call 207-255-4424 to learn more about these opportunities.
 Sample Letter of Intent.

 Fire Chief – Joey R. Dennison

 - Captain – Andrew McKenna